avsky0095/ansible_tutorial/README.md

 - site.yml		 main ansible playbook tasks

 folders:
 - roles			 contains separated playbooks from site.yml in order to more clean code
+  > tasks		 main script of tasks
+  > handlers	 separate task in more specific ways
+  > files		 additional files for tasks
+- host_vars		 additional variable for server for specific tasks

 etc:
 - bootstrap.yml	 initial configuration for fresh new server